 Employee Retirement Plans.
 The determination of the Company's obligations for certain employee retirement plans is dependent upon various assumptions, including, among others, discount rates and service periods.
-Management believes its assumptions are appropriate, however significant differences in actual experience or significant changes in assumptions may materially affect the Company's future financial results.
+Management believes its assumptions are appropriate; however, significant differences in actual experience or significant changes in assumptions may materially affect the Company's future financial results.

 Goodwill Impairment.
-In accordance with the provisions of Statement of Financial Accounting Standards ("SFAS") No. 142, Goodwill and Other Intangible Assets ("SFAS 142"), the Company assesses the impairment of goodwill and identifiable intangible assets annually, or more often if events or changes in circumstances indicate that the carrying value may not be recoverable.
+In accordance with the provisions of SFAS 142, the Company assesses the impairment of goodwill and identifiable intangible assets annually, or more often if events or changes in circumstances indicate that the carrying value may not be recoverable.
 This assessment is based upon a discounted cash flow analysis.
 The estimate of cash flow is based upon, among other things, certain assumptions about expected future operating performance and an appropriate discount rate determined by management.
 The Company's estimates of discounted cash flow may differ from actual cash flow due to, among other things, economic conditions, changes to its business model or changes in its operating performance.
 Significant differences between these estimates and actual cash flow could materially affect the future financial results of the Company.
-The Company's annual goodwill impairment analysis, which will be performed during the second quarter, is not expected to have a material effect on the financial statements.
+The Company completed its annual goodwill impairment analysis during the period ended June 30, 2004 and determined that no adjustment to the carrying value of goodwill was required.